champmq/NotesUI/README.md

 # NotesUI

-Create notes for youself with the command /notesui
+Create notes for youself with the command /notesui <br>
 Permission: notes.use

 ## What you can do: